Vinayak-Sannaik/Alarm/README.md

 # Alarm ⏰⏰

-This is a simple alarm clock web application built lots of ❤ with little bit of HTML, CSS, and JavaScript.
+This is a simple alarm clock web application built with lots of ❤ and bit of HTML, CSS, and JavaScript.

 ## Features